 A comment that is usually made by the travelling public on the Settle-Carlisle line, is that the station gardens are so attractive.
 This is down to a team of gardeners.
-There is one for each station on the line.
+There is one or more for each station on the line.

 From time to time there is need for small repairs to be done on the stations.
-As the Settle-Carlisle Line is on the National Network FoSCL are limited as to what we can do.
+As the Settle-Carlisle Line is on the National Network FoSCL is limited as to what we can do.
 Painting is something that is often undertaken.
 This is carried out by a few of the volunteers.

 There is a dedicated team of leaflet distributors.
 This not only includes FoSCL leaflets, but train timetables and any other associated relevant information leaflets.

 This gives some insight of what volunteering is about with FoSCL.
 A more comprehensive overview of our voluntary activities is available in our illustrated brochure - see the FoSCL Volunteer Brochure attached below.